Last Updated on

 It has Zeiss’ T* multi-layer coating and fluoride glass with a 330 feet field of view that can range out to 1300 yards on a Abbe-König prism glass assembly.
 I should probably mention that it costs a approx $3000.

-While I won’t cover the full techs and specs of the Zeiss laser rangefinder binocular in this article, you can find a detailed review on it right here.
+While I won’t cover the full techs and specs of the Zeiss laser rangefinder binocular in this article, you can read our detailed review on it.
 I promise you won’t be disappointed.

 If there’s an official reason as to why Zeiss hasn’t released a zoom or a variable power binocular, I don’t know it.

 So, I can only guess.
 Zoom binos incorporate a band that helps to move the two optical assemblies of the individual barrels to get on the same setting of magnification when you change it up.